VFA-32: 1990s

 In May 1994, VF-32 and CVW-3 embarked aboard USS Dwight D. Eisenhower.
 This four-week deployment marked the first extensive at-sea period where women worked alongside men on a fleet aircraft carrier.
-In September, a small detachment provided TARPS photography and air support for Operation Restore Democracy in Haiti.
+In September, a small detachment provided TARPS photography and air support for Operation Uphold Democracy in Haiti.
 In November 1994, VF-32 deployed aboard Dwight D. Eisenhower for another tour in the Mediterranean and the Indian Ocean.
 The squadron flew missions over Iraq in support of Operation Southern Watch and over Bosnia-Herzegovina in support of Operation Deny Flight.
 1995 marked fifty years of service from the men and women of VF-32.
 In November 1996, VF-32 and CVW-3 deployed on board USS Theodore Roosevelt for another tour in support of Operation Deny Flight and Operation Southern Watch over Bosnia and Iraq.
 The squadron brought digital imagery to the TARPS mission through new cameras that could take up to two hundred digital images and was able to store them on board or transmit them to appropriately equipped ground or sea-based receivers up to 300 kilometers away, resulting in a near-real-time reconnaissance capability.
 The squadron received the Meritorious Unit Commendation for its cutting edge work with Digital TARPS.
 In August 1997, VF-32 began transitioning from the F-14A to F-14B.
 In February 1998, the squadron received the F-14B Upgrade.

 In November 1998, VF-32 and CVW-3 deployed aboard USS Enterprise to the Persian Gulf and Mediterranean Sea to support Operation Southern Watch and Operation Deliberate Force.
-With Iraq’s failure to cooperate with United Nations inspections of known weapon sites, Operation Desert Fox was launched on December 16, 1998.
-VF-32 took part in a 33-aircraft strike package on December 16.
+With Iraq’s failure to cooperate with United Nations inspections of known weapon sites, Operation Desert Fox was launched on 16 December 1998.
+VF-32 took part in a 33-aircraft strike package on 16 December.
 The first night of the four-day operation was conducted by the US Navy only.
 Over four days, VF-32 expended 111054 lb of ordnance during 16 strike missions and 38 sorties.
 During Desert Fox many Tomcat firsts were achieved, including the first GBU-24s dropped in combat by the US Navy, the first multiple GBU-24 drop by any platform in combat, the first combat use of the LANTIRN, the first autonomous F-14 delivery of a GBU-10/16/24, and the first F-14 use of Night Vision Devices in combat.
 The squadron returned home in May 1999.